Top International Ski Destinations for Australians

 A Playground for Experienced Skiers

 Chamonix is renowned for its challenging off-piste and backcountry terrain.
 Advanced skiers flock here for legendary runs like the Vallée Blanche, a 20-kilometre descent through glacial terrain.
-That said, there are also pistes suitable for intermediates and a growing number of ski schools.
+That said, there are also pistes suitable for intermediates, as well as a growing number of ski schools.

 Culture and Charm